 Needless to say, families could use any savings on back-to-school shopping that they can find.
 Fortunately, there are a number of ways to get discounts on everything from calculators and highlighters to backpacks and sneakers.
 Here are a few helpful tips on lowering your back-to-school shopping bill.

 School supply lists typically don’t change that much from year to year, so your child likely already has most of the things they need already.
-But the only way to know is to take stock.
+The only way to know for sure is to take stock.
 Do an inventory of all the school supplies you already have and are useable.
 Then cross those items off your shopping list so it only includes the items your child needs.

 Do the same for new school clothing.
 A growing teenager may not fit into last year’s clothes, but younger children likely don’t need a full wardrobe swap.
 Go through their clothing to see what still fits, is in good condition and can last for another season.